 As with all of my work, I am designing this to be made from the cheapest components possible.
-The idea is that I would be able to create a full size humanoid platform that can be bought for under £1000.
+The idea is that I would be able to create a full size humanoid platform that can be purchased for under £800.

 Updated with extra video:

 All of the joints are made using cheap plastic gearboxes and position feedback is from potentiometers.
 I am only at the point of making the legs and programming the arduino to control them in a usable manner.
 I managed to get it to stand on one leg yesterday, but much more work is needed to get it balancing using any kind of responsive intelligence.
 It doesn't have any upper body weight so counterbalancing is quite difficult at the moment.
 I haven't actually designed the upper body yet, but I have a good idea of how I want it to work.

 I am planning to add gyro stabilisation and pressure sensors to the feet, although programming the responses to that data is going to be a real challenge and will probably take weeks.

 All of the plastic parts are 3D printed and designed on sketchup.
 I am using L298 breakout boards you can get on ebay for the drivers, quite simply because of the time saving and cost factor.